|

 With An Eye Towards The Future"

-By Cal Cooper at: fightersrus@hotmail.com
+Cal Cooper at:

 Mike Carlson is tickled pink.
 The meeting on the 19th was for dealing with the practical matters.
 Events are scheduled for every month for the first, half of 2001, most of which will originate from within the state.
 Many other events, which are in the planning stages, do not yet have dates.
 The meeting established a calendar for Georgia, which allows promoters to have a reasonable time period to promote without conflicting with another event in their area.
 This creates a uniquely promoter friendly environment in the entire Union.
 No other state law creates such a situation.
+The meeting also established the first ISCF fighter database, which will initially be comprised of fighters who compete in and around the South.
+Individuals were appointed various responsibilities, such as maintaining the "Fighter Pool", and writing testing questions for judges and referees according to established ISCF and IKF rules.

 MORE NEWS OF 1-25-02